collective/volto-hydra/README.md

 ```

 Now an editor can :-
-- Be presented with a empty media slot and and a prompt to upload or pick ([TODO](https://github.com/collective/volto-hydra/issues/112))
+- Be presented with a empty media element on the frontend and and a prompt to upload or pick media ([TODO](https://github.com/collective/volto-hydra/issues/112))
-- Remove the currently selected media and pick a different one ([TODO](https://github.com/collective/volto-hydra/issues/36))
+- Remove the currently selected media to pick a different one ([TODO](https://github.com/collective/volto-hydra/issues/36))
-- DND an image directly only a media slot on the frontend ([TODO](https://github.com/collective/volto-hydra/issues/108))
+- DND an image diretly only a media element on the frontend ([TODO](https://github.com/collective/volto-hydra/issues/108))

 #### Inline link editing ([TODO](https://github.com/collective/volto-hydra/issues/68))